arbuzworks/wso2-connector-siebel/README.md

 ### Call method with encoded string payload

-To invoke a method passing encoded string payload, use siebel.invokeMethod and specify the following properties:
+To invoke a method passing encoded string payload, use siebel.invokeMethod with the following properties:

       <siebel.invokeMethod>
             <serviceName>Workflow Utilities</serviceName>